Here you'll find answers to frequently asked questions we receive regarding the recruitment process of State Troopers.

 Candidates are selected from the list in rank order.
 The order begins with rank number 1.
 This means candidates with rank number 1 will be contacted first when an opportunity to participate in the State Trooper selection process becomes available.
 Candidates with rank number 2 will be contacted second and so forth.

 Once all contacted candidates have completed the selection process, the rank order is used again to appoint eligible candidates to the State Police Academy.
 Candidates with rank number 1 are appointed first, candidates with rank number 2 are appointed second, etcetera.
-Your rank number is your place in the order for selection and appointment to the State Police Academy.
+For the most part, rank numbers are determined by the candidates’ written examination score and the addition of veteran’s points, if applicable.
+(Exceptions to this rule may be made for candidates who have qualified for preference under M.G.L. c.
+22C, s.
+11 or for deferrals from prior eligible lists).

 Can I improve my rank number?